bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/02_App_Development/02_Python/01_Programming_model.rst

 compss_wait_on_directory(directory_name)
    Synchronizes for the last version of the directory *directory_name*.
    Returns True if success (False otherwise).

-compss_delete_object(object)
-   Notifies the runtime to delete all the associated files to a given object.

 compss_barrier(no_more_tasks=False)
    Performs a explicit synchronization, but does not return any object.